This business is now closed

 You know the old saying ‘You had me at hello’?
 This was true the first time I opened the doors and walked into Vigne (Pronounced ‘Veen’) wine bar in the Pearl District.
 I’d had a long week and noticing the door as I walked passed I took a chance and walked inside.
 A few hours later I was drinking 1834 Madeira and formulating bad poetry.

 The bar is beautiful.
-The lights are low, the entry dominated by a glass floor to ceiling cellar.
-Really nice stonework frames important details and brings warmth to what would otherwise be a sterile room.
+The lights are low, and the entry is dominated by a glass floor-to-ceiling cellar.
+Nice stonework frames details and brings warmth to what would otherwise be a sterile room.
 Row upon row of Reidel glassware hangs above the bar.
-The custom designed furniture in the 60’s modern style is arranged invitingly.
+The custom-designed furniture in the 60’s modern style is arranged invitingly.
 Light fixtures are also 60’s modern and tie everything together.

 A good friend of mine loves Vigne.
 He literally spent thousands of dollars at the bar enhancing his knowledge where he was weak – Bordeaux and Rieslings.
 One day he overheard a conversation between one of the owners and a patron.
-“Anyone who doesn’t like these doesn’t know anything about wine” he said.
-“They should stick to California garbage for people who don’t know better”.
+“Anyone who doesn’t like these doesn’t know anything about wine,” the owner said, “should stick to California garbage for people who don’t know better”.
 Wow, they have the Bordeaux attitude to go with their wine.
-My friend having just been told he was stupid walked out the door never to return.
-A lot of friends went with him.
+Having just been told he was stupid, my friend walked out the door never to return.
+Other friends went with him.

 I am passionate about wine.
 Wine can make an average meal good by complementing and enhancing flavors.
 My cellar contains a large collection from all over the world including California.
-I even have (gasp) a few damn good Merlots.
+I’ve even had (gasp) a few good Merlots.
 When I was just being introduced to wine as a child my father once poured me a glass at dinner one night.
 “Do you like it?” he said.
 I nodded and asked if I could have some more.
 It was a very wonderful 68 Boudreaux.
 He taught me to look at the color, to notice the finish, the way the wine hung in the glass, and the complexity of flavors.
 The next week he again offered me a glass of wine, this time a low-end California Cabernet.
-“Do you like it, he asked?
-A precocious 17 year old, I replied that it was even better than the one from the week before.
+“Do you like it, he asked?”
+A precocious 17-year-old, I replied that it was even better than the one from the week before.
 My sister started to laugh but was cut off by an icy look from Dad.
-“Wine” he said, “is all about taste.
+“Wine,” he said, “is all about taste.
 Not who has the best sense of taste, but what tastes best to you.
-If you drink a wine and think it is the best thing you have ever had, then it is.
+If you drink wine and think it is the best thing you have ever had, it is.
 No one could or should ever try to take that from you”.

 The flights are often educational though frequently contain some lesser wines.
 Special tastings frequently sell out; get on their mailing list so you know about them in advance.
 They also have an off-sale license.